Sanni Rantala: SDHL

 In early April 2024, Frölunda HC announced the signings of Rantala and KalPa teammate Elisa Holopainen for the 2024–25 SDHL season.

 International play

 Rantala was officially named to the Finnish roster for the 2020 IIHF Women's World Championship on 4 March 2020, before the tournament was cancelled on 7 March 2020 due to public health concerns related to the COVID-19 pandemic.
 She appeared on the national team roster for all four of the tournaments of the 2019–20 Euro Hockey Tour.

 After a knee injury sustained in a preseason game kept her in rehabilitation and off the ice for the entire 2020–21 season, the 2022 Winter Olympics served as Rantala's senior-level IIHF debut.
 She played in all seven games and scored two points in the tournament, a goal and an assist, both tallied against the Russian Olympic Committee (ROC) during the group stage.
 Her eight penalty minutes led all Finnish players in the tournament.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.